Today's Top Gainer

-The standalone accounts of your Company broadly represents the EPC business plus the investment that have gone into the 13 wholly owned subsidiaries, 6 Subsidiaries, 1 Association of person, 2 Jointly Controlled entities and 2 Associates & 3 step down subsidiaries of the Company, and the consolidated business represents the consolidation of the EPC business and the integrated infrastructure developer businesses.
+The consolidated accounts of your Company broadly represents the EPC business plus the investment that have gone into the 14 wholly owned subsidiaries, 6 Subsidiaries, 2 Jointly Controlled entities and 2 Associates & 3 step down subsidiaries and 10 joint operations of the Company, and the consolidated business represents the consolidation of the EPC business and the integrated infrastructure developer businesses.

 Dividend and Transfer to Reserves

-Your Board of Directors has not recommended any dividend for the financial year 2015-16.
-No amount is transferred to General Reserve during the financial year 2015-16.
-An amount of Rs 12,35,94,760 is proposed to be retained in the profit and loss account.
+Your Board of Directors has not recommended any dividend for the financial year 2017-18.
+No amount is transferred to General Reserve during the financial year 2017-18.

 The Company has not issued any shares with differential rights and hence no information as per provisions of Section 43(a)(ii) of the Act read with Rule 4(4) of the Companies (Share Capital and Debenture) Rules, 2014 is furnished.

-The Board of directors of your company is duly constituted.
-The Board consists of Six directors.
+The Board of Directors of your company is duly constituted.
+The Board consists of Six Directors comprising of Two Executive Directors, One NonExecutive Director and Three Independent Directors.

-The Board of directors has at its meeting held on April 05, 2016, appointed Mr. N.Madhu Sudhana Reddy as the Company Secretary and compliance officer and has accepted resignation of Mr. V. PhaniBhushan as Company Secretary and Compliance Officer of the company effective from April 05, 2016
+The Board of Directors at its meeting held on May 30, 2018, appointed Mr. Akash Bhagadia, as the Company Secretary and Compliance Officer and has noted the resignation of Mr. Ashish Kulkarni as Company Secretary and Compliance Officer of the company effective from May 02, 2018.

 Declarations by Independent Directors

-The Company has received declarations form the Independent Director under Section 149(6) of the Companies Act, 2013 confirming their independence vis--vis the Company.
+The Company has received declarations from the Independent Directors under Section 149(6) of the Companies Act, 2013 confirming their independence vis-a-vis the Company.

 Board evaluation and assessment